Annual Review 2017

-Last year was a very successful one: we collected around 3 million euros for effective charities; kicked off a campaign for a national ballot initiative in Switzerland; spun off two projects, namely Sentience Politics and the Sentience Institute; launched a research project on wild-animal suffering; published a position paper on evidence-based development cooperation; held numerous workshops, seminars, and a major conference; and published several research papers.
+Last year was a very successful one: we collected around 5 million U.S. dollars for effective charities; kicked off a campaign for a national ballot initiative in Switzerland; spun off two projects, namely Sentience Politics and the Sentience Institute; launched a research project on wild-animal suffering; published a position paper on evidence-based development cooperation; held numerous workshops, seminars, and a major conference; and published several research papers.

 In this annual review, we present our greatest achievements from 2017.
 We also take a critical look at our biggest mistakes and the lessons they taught us.
 This helps strengthen our learning process here at EAF and gives our supporters a transparent insight into our work.
 If you have any feedback or questions, please do not hesitate to contact us.

 Following our change in executive management at the end of 2016, we announced in our outlook for 2017 that we would critically evaluate our current strategy and make any necessary adjustments.
 In this evaluation, we came to the conclusion that we had grown too fast without adequate long-term planning in some areas.
 We corrected this disorganized expansion course over the past year: While in 2016, we increased from around 12.5 to 25 full-time equivalents, we are now back at 18.5.
 Half of the decline in full-time equivalents is due to the spin-off of Sentience Politics (more on this below).
 For the coming year we have planned 14-19 full-time positions (see Our Plans for 2018), i. e. a slight reduction is to be expected again.